-Hi, I'm Forrest! 👋-

 This week was a blur of balancing schoolwork and social activities, yet through it all, I felt immense gratitude.
 Whether it was celebrating a birthday, saying goodbye to a friend of two years, or simply enjoying on-campus activities together, each moment felt significant.

 Friendships aren’t static; they are inherently dynamic and ever-evolving.
 A casual text, a deep conversation, or even a moment of conflict and resolution all add new layers to the relationship.
-Recognizing these stages helped me stay present and cherish all my shared moments!
+Recognizing these stages helped me stay present and cherish all my shared moments.

 In an era where the internet is increasingly shaping our understanding of culture and history, the relationship between digital and historic art forms an opportunity for dialogue about how we preserve, interpret, and experience artistic expression.